-Teaching Style V Rhizosphere Biogeochemistry and Biophysics (2 SWS; 3

-CP)

-S Emerging Topics in Rhizosphere Research (2 SWS; 2 CP)

-Prerequisites None

-Performance Assessment Oral exam of the lecture Rhizosphere Biogeochemistry and

-Biophysics (graded) and seminar presentation (graded)

-Workload Active participation in 2 courses: 60 hours

-Preparation and follow-up: 60 hours

-Seminar contribution and oral exam: 30 hours

-Total: 150 hours

-Credit Points 5 CP

-Scope of Time One semester (Recommended: 1st Global Change Ecology

-semester)

-Semester Offered Winter semester

-Target Group Global Change Ecology

-Reference to Other Modules A5 Change in Agroecosystems

-A8 Biodiversity in the Tropics

-Responsible for the Module Functional and Tropical Plant Ecology, UBT

-Structural Content Learning

-Objectives

-Functional and Tropical Plant Ecology, UBT

-Learning Objectives Module aim is to gain a sound overview of tropical ecology and in

-particular of research on biodiversity in the tropics.
+Teaching Style V Rhizosphere Biogeochemistry and Biophysics (2 SWS; 3 CP) S Emerging topics in Rhizosphere Research (2 SWS; 2 CP) Prerequisites None Performance Assessment Oral exam (graded) and seminar presentation (ungraded) Workload Active participation in 2 courses: 60 hours Preparation and follow-up: 60 hours Assessment component determined by instructor: 30 hours Total: 150 hours Credit Points 5 CP Scope of Time One semester (Recommended: 1st Global Change Ecology semester) Semester Offered Winter Semester Target Group Global Change Ecology Reference to Other Modules A5 Changes in Agroecosystems A8 Biodiversity in the Tropics Responsible for the Module Functional and Tropical Plant Ecology, UBT Structural Content Learning Objectives Functional and Tropical Plant Ecology, UBT Learning Objectives Module aim is to gain a sound overview of tropical ecology and in particular of research on biodiversity in the tropics.
 Students learn on the basis of examples different approaches to advance and test an ecological hypothesis.
-Critically reading and assessing assess scientific literature, as well as scientific presentation are
+Critically reading and assessing assess scientific literature, as well as scientific presentation are practiced.

-practiced.

 Course Content First, the module provides an introductory overview of tropical ecology.
 On the basis of tropical forests which represents one of the most diverse ecosystems on Earth, we deal with theories and today's state of knowledge on mechanisms of the origin and maintenance of diversity, processes determining the spatial and temporal distribution of diversity, the functions of diversity, impacts of climate change and land use and strategies for protection.
 In doing so we include genetic, chemical, functional and species diversity as well as different taxonomic groups.
-Teaching Style Lecture and seminar (4SWS, 5 CP) Prerequisites Recommended: Foundations of animal ecology, plant ecology and evolution.
+Teaching Style Lecture and seminar (4 SWS, 5 CP) Prerequisites Recommended: Foundations of animal ecology, plant ecology and evolution.